eduardojvendruscolo/metadata-school-registration/README.md

 ## Running the application locally

-Clone this application on a folder in a local machine, inside the folder user the following commands:
+Clone this application in a folder on your local computer, inside the folder execute the following commands:

 * package the application
 ```shell